As believers in Jesus Christ, the Penn State Lutheran Community is committed to:

 The Lutheran Student Community Leadership Team is a body of students who represent the Lutheran community here at Penn State, University Park.
 The Leadership Team helps to plan, organize and lead events of the Lutheran Student Community at Penn State and Lutheran Campus Ministry at Penn State, in cooperation with the Lutheran Campus Ministry and Grace Lutheran Church by working with the staff members of these agencies.

-Leadership Team members use their gifts such as dedication, communication, responsibility, faith, motivation and enthusiasm as they work together to serve God and others while living out the Gospel.
+Leadership Team members use their gifts such as dedication, communication, responsibility, faith, motivation, and enthusiasm as they work together to serve God and others, while living out the Gospel.
+Have ideas to suggest?
 Interested in joining?
-Just contact Alicia Anderson at email@example.com.
+Email email@example.com or contact Alicia Anderson at firstname.lastname@example.org.

 Lutheran Council for Campus Ministry Board